anomaly/prestans-docs/README.md

 This repository contains documentation published on Read The Docs, written in reStructured Text and built using Sphinx.

-Sphix can be installed via PIP:
+Sphix can be installed via PyPi:

 	$ sudo pip install sphinx